vando026/surgeon/org-surgeon.wiki/target/mdoc/0-README.template.md

 <h1 align="center"> surgeon</h1>

-A Scala library for Apache-Spark to  query video heartbeat data.
+A Scala library for Apache-Spark to query video streaming data.
 For example, Surgeon reduces this verbose SQL query

 ```scala